William G. Morgan

-William George Morgan (January 23, 1870 – December 27, 1942) was the inventor of volleyball, originally called "Mintonette", a name derived from the game of badminton which he later agreed to change to better reflect the nature of the sport.
+William George Morgan (January 23, 1870 – December 27, 1942) was an American sports educator and the inventor of volleyball, originally called "Mintonette", a name derived from the game of badminton which he later agreed to change to better reflect the nature of the sport.
 He was born in Lockport, New York, U.S.

 He met James Naismith, inventor of basketball, while Morgan was studying at Springfield College in 1892.
 Like Naismith, Morgan pursued a career in Physical Education at the YMCA.
 Influenced by Naismith and basketball, in 1895, in Holyoke, Massachusetts, Morgan invented "Mintonette" a less vigorous team sport more suitable for older members of the YMCA but one that still required athletic skill.
 Later Alfred S. Halstead watched it being played and renamed it "Volleyball".

 In 1985, he was inducted into the Volleyball Hall of Fame as the inaugural member.

 Early life

 William George Morgan graduated from high school at Northfield Mount Hermon School and moved on to attend the YMCA International Training School (Later renamed Springfield College) in Massachusetts with James Naismith, the inventor of basketball.
 Both Morgan and Naismith pursued careers in Physical Education at the YMCA (Young Men’s Christian Association).
 Auburn, Maine, at the YMCA, was where Morgan spent one year working prior to graduating from Springfield College.
 During the summer of 1895, Morgan moved to Holyoke, Massachusetts, where he continued to work for the YMCA, becoming the Director of Physical Education.
 With Morgan being the Director, it allowed him to devise workout plans and teach sports in depth to the young male adults.